AyomideKayode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4: touch hello = script that creates an empty file called ```hello```

-Task 5: chmod u+x ./hello = script that adds execute permissions to the owner of current working dir
+Task 5: chmod u+x hello = script that adds execute permissions to the owner of current working dir

+Task 6: chmod ug+x,o+r hello = script that adds execute permission to owner and the group owner, and read permission to other users

+Task 7: chmod ugo+x hello = script that adds execution permission to the owner, group owner and othe users